 You can use the console or API to grant read/write access to the container to other users.

-In the console, you can select a container access policy from the Create Container or Container Settings window.
-There are two policies that can be selected: PRIVATE
+In the console, you can select a container access policy from the Create Container dialog box or the container access policy settings dialog box within Manage Container window.
+There are two policies that can be selected: PRIVATE and PUBLIC.

 PRIVATE